Eleee28/2324-SpaceInvaders-Instructions/enunciados/practica1/assignment1.md

    - If a bomb from an alien ship hits UCMShip, UCMShip suffers a decrease of one point of damage and the bomb is destroyed.

-   - If UCMShip reaches 0 damage points, the following `String` will be used to represent that the ship is destroyed: `!xx!`.
+   - If UCMShip reaches 0 damage points, the following `String` will be used to represent that the ship is destroyed: `#──#`.

    - If a bomb hits UCMShip's laser, both bomb and laser are destroyed.